 How to Overcome Video Game Addiction

-What is Video Game Addiction?
+What Is Video Game Addiction?

 This article will cover the following:

-The tragedy of Shawn Woolley.
+The tragedy of Shawn Woolley

-How many hours per week do you play video games?See results without voting
+How many hours per week do you play video games?

-- Neglects school or work.
-This one should be obvious.
+- Neglects school or work: This one should be obvious.
 If the person calls in sick or stays home from school to play a game, then there is a problem.
 Having a vacation day from work isn't a bad thing, but skipping either work or school can be a bad thing if it's for a video game.
 I know, I skipped college for video games.

-- Health issues start to come up.
-If the person stays awake all night playing video games, has mood swings, etc., that could be a sign of video game addiction.
+- Health issues start to come up: If the person stays awake all night playing video games, has mood swings, etc., that could be a sign of video game addiction.
 A person can even die if they focus on playing video games without a break.

-What Video Game Addiction Affects
+Effects of Video Game Addiction

-Feeling neglected and ignored.
+Feels neglected and ignored.
 Feels like video games are more of a priority.

 Feels ignored, friends eventually will go away after awhile.